qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_articles.rst

 The way the part system is currently implemented has some caveats in the way *parts/\*/include* keys and the general :ref:`pages/tool/generator_config_ref#include` key interact:

-a) The general "include" key, i.e. the class list with all dependencies fully expanded, provides the "master list" of classes for the given application.
-All classes given in the part "include"s, including all their dependencies, are checked against this list.
-If any of those classes is not in the master list, it will not be included in the app.
+a) The general *include* key provides the "master list" of classes for the given application.
+This master list is extended with all their recursive dependencies.
+All classes given in a part's *include*, including all their dependencies, are checked against this list.
+If any of those classes is not in the master list, it will not be included in the final app.

-Therefore, you cannot include classes in parts that are not covered by the  general "include".
-If you want to use e.g. "qx.bom.*" in a part, you have to  add "qx.bom.*" to the general "include" list.
-Otherwise, only classes within  qx.bom.* that actually derive from the general include key will be actually  included, and the rest will be discarded.
+   Therefore, you cannot include classes in parts that are not covered by the  general *include* key.
+If you want to use e.g. *qx.bom.\** in a part, you have to  add ``"qx.bom.*"`` to the general *include* list.
+Otherwise, only classes within  *qx.bom.\** that actually derive from the general include key will be actually  included, and the rest will be discarded.
 Motto:

    *"The general include key is a filter for all classes in parts."*

 b) Any class that is in the master list that is never listed in one of the  parts, either directly or as dependency, will not be included in the app.
-That  means you have to **actively** make sure that all classes from the general "include" get - directly or indirectly - listed in one of the parts, or they  will not be in the final app.
+That  means you have to **actively** make sure that all classes from the general *include* get - directly or indirectly - referenced in one of the parts, or they  will not be in the final app.
 Motto:

    *"The parts' include keys are a filter for all classes in the general include  key."*

-Or, to put both aspects in a single statement: The classes in the app are  exactly those in the **intersection** of the classes defined through the general  "include" key and all the classes defined by the "include" keys of the parts.
+   Or, to put both aspects in a single statement: The classes in the final app are  exactly those in the **intersection** of the classes referenced through the general *include* key and all the classes referenced by the *include* keys of the parts.
 Currently, the application developer has to make sure that they match, ie. that the classes specified through the parts together sum up to the global class list!

-There is another caveat that concerns the relation between "include"s of  different parts:
+   There is another caveat that concerns the relation between *include*'s of  different parts:

-c) Any class that is listed in a part's "include" (file globs expanded) will  not be included in another part. - But this also means that if two parts list  the same class, it won't be included in either of them!
+c) Any class that is listed in a part's *include* (file globs expanded) will  not be included in another part. - But this also means that if two parts list  the same class, it won't be included in either of them!

-This is e.g. the case in a sample application, where the *boot* part lists 'qx.bom.client.Engine' and the *core* part lists 'qx.bom.*' which also expands to qx.bom.client.Engine eventually.
-That's the reason why qx.bom.client.Engine would not be contained in the final application at all.
+   This is e.g. the case in a sample application, where the *boot* part lists *qx.bom.client.Engine* and the *core* part lists *qx.bom.\** which also expands to *qx.bom.client.Engine* eventually.
+That's the reason why *qx.bom.client.Engine* would not be contained in either of those parts, and hence would not be contained in the final application at all.

 .. _pages/tool/generator_config_articles#i18n-with-boot: